syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Ink-Annotation.md

 ## How to select the Ink annotation programmatically

-PDF Viewer allows the users to select the ink annotation programmatically by using SelectAnnotation method.
-The annotation’s name should pass as parameter which need to be selected.
-This method returns true, if any annotation is found and selected.
+PDF Viewer allows the users to select the ink annotation programmatically using SelectAnnotation method.
+The annotation’s name should pass as a parameter which needs to be selected.
+This method returns true, if any annotation is found to be selected.
 Otherwise, it returns false.
-The selected annotation’s properties can be modify using `InkAnnotationChanged` event.
+The selected annotation’s properties can be modifiedy using `InkAnnotationChanged` event.

-N> For better performance we can also pass the page number of the annotation.
+N> For better performance, we can also pass the page number of the annotation.

 The following code snippet explains how to select annotation.